Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 All of the characters are presented well and integrate with the story seamlessly, allowing this fictional world to brim with life, with living, breathing characters.
 Romeo and Juliet are portrayed as strong and brave protagonists that dynamically grow through each episode.
 The Capulets quickly become likable comrades plotting against the Montagues through perfect camaraderie, and this coupled with Romeo and Juliet overcoming regular adversities kept me watching.
 You can't help but care for them all.
 And the romance isn't sappy, but captivating and without a single blemish in its execution.
 Best of all, there are no fillers; each episode is dense with quality content.

-Yes, the anime might not adhere to Shakespeare’s version to the T, but I loved the enhancements: Juliet as a cool Zorro-like figure, Neo Verona set in the skies, and especially the flying dragons!
+Yes, the anime might not adhere to Shakespeare's version to the T, but I loved the enhancements: Juliet as a cool Zorro-like figure, Neo Verona set in the skies, and especially the flying dragons!
 The visuals are fantastic, from character design to setting detail and imagination... everything!
 Be sure to watch this one on a large screen.
 And the opening, with Lena Park's rendition of "You Raise Me Up"... a slice of heaven right there.
-I did not enjoy the ending though, and the more magical aspects of this anime (e.g. the tree near the end) did not seem to fit very well.
+I wasn't a fan of the ending though, and the more magical aspects of this anime (e.g. the tree near the end) did not seem to fit very well.

 Please try it.
 The first few episodes should be all it takes. read more